Haaretz/dfp/README.md

 * `npm run package:dev` - Automaticly upgrade all devDependencies and update package.json
 * `npm run package:prod` - Automaticly upgrade all dependencies and update package.json
 * `npm run coverage:server` - shows coverage report for the unit tests run on nodeJs
-* `npm run browser` - starts browser unit tests in the browser with hot module replacement (WDS) on port 8080.
-All yoour AT tests get bundled automatically.
+* `npm run browser` - starts browser unit tests in the browser.
+All your AT tests get bundled automatically.

 ## Testing environment